jam14d/NeuroMRI/README.md

 # Brain Tumor MRI Classifier

-A deep learning project to classify brain tumors from MRI scans using a convolutional neural network (CNN).
+A deep learning project to classify brain tumors from MRI scans.

 ---